 We believe that ZIO is the best solution to write pure FP in Scala nowadays.
 At least it's what we are the most comfortable with.

-To fulfill other requirements, we usually consider only libraries that fit well with ZIO whether its ZIO native ones or has a ZIO integration.
+To fulfill other requirements, we usually consider only libraries that fit well with ZIO whether they're ZIO native ones or have ZIO integrations.

 Data persistence: welcome back SQL